sergiogc9/nodejs-server/README.md

 - Serving static files located in a directory.
 Useful to serve a SPA (Single Page Application) in React, Angular, etc.
 - Serving an API using cluster, express, mongoose, openapi, swagger and others.
 - Serving an API based website using SSR (Server Side Rendering) with express and EJS.
-- Working as a single entry point in a server using Reverse Proxy.
+- Working as a single entry point in a server using Proxy and / or Reverse proxy.
 - Executing extra nodeJs code in cluster by using the NodeJS cluster API.

 A very simple example of use can be: